hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

 than us (e.g. [Automattic][automattic-culture], [Mozilla][mozilla-best-practices], [Basecamp][basecamp-how]), and then iterating on
 those practices based on our own experiences.

-Here are some of the things we've learned, both from the perspective of remote workers, and the perspective of remote team managers.
+Here are some of the things we've learned, both as remote workers, and as remote team managers, over the last 5 years.

 ## On Culture